This shows you the differences between two versions of the page.

 | + | ``` | ||

-| + | * In general, you will disable the WOL for security reasons. : \\ ```shell | ||
+| + | * For security reasons, you may want to disable WOL: reasons. : | ||

 | + | kvim2# kbi trigger wol w 0 | ||